whiletruelearn/whiletruelearn.github.io/content/essays/purpose.md

 # We are a fluke

 While simulation hypothesis is something that we can debate over whether it's just science fiction or not, one thing that is undebatable is this fact that our existence is an especially surprising piece of luck.
 This is obvious especially from biology when the science of reproduction is discussed, of the millions of sperms that are in contention for fertilization of egg, only one makes it and if let's hypothetically say another sperm had fused with the egg instead then our genetic makeup , our features and even gender could have been different.
-In otherwords the odds of us being us was very low, and it is an incredible luck that it is us who had the opportunity to arrive in this world. ~~The funny thing about this realization is that the knowledge of these facts were there right from high school, but i never really thought deeply about it~~.
+In otherwords the odds of us being us was very low, and it is an incredible luck that it is us who had the opportunity to arrive in this world.